• Home

 Frozen’s score was written by Kristen Anderson-Lopez and Robert Lopez, and included songs “For the First Time in Forever,” “Love is an Open Door,” “In Summer,” “Do You Wanna Build a Snowman,” “Fixer Upper,” and “Let It Go.”

-The animation was an enormous success, grossing $1.3billion worldwide, and was the highest grossing animated film in history until it was outranked by Frozen II in 2020 which earned $1.325 billion.
+Frozen was an enormous success, grossing $1.3billion worldwide.
+It was the highest grossing animated film in history until it was outranked by Frozen II in 2020 which earned $1.325 billion.
 At the time of writing, the films retain their top 2 positions as the highest grossing animated films.

 Frozen was nominated for, and won, a slew of awards including Academy Awards for Best Animated Feature Film and Best Original Song, a Golden Globe for Best Animated Feature Film, a BAFTA for Best Animated Film, and a Grammy for Best Song Written for Visual Media.